Gain access to thousands of additional definitions and advanced search features—ad free! JOIN NOW

 allocation, allotment, apportionment, disbursement, dispensation, distribution, division

-Recent Examples of issuance from the Web
+Recent Examples on the Web

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'issuance'.
+These example sentences are selected automatically from various online news sources to reflect current usage of the word 'issuance.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 : the official act of making something available or of giving something to people to be used : the act of officially issuing something

 See the full definition for issuance in the English Language Learners Dictionary